 Name Value Meaning ecAccessDenied <14> 0x80070005 The authentication context associated with the binding handle does not have enough privilege or the szUserDN parameter is empty. ecNotEncrypted 0x00000970 The server is configured to require encryption and the binding handle, hBinding, authentication is not set with RPC_C_AUTHN_LEVEL_PKT_PRIVACY.
 For more information about setting the authentication and authorization, see [MSDN-RpcBindingSetAuthInfoEx].
-The client attempts the call again with new binding handle that is encrypted. ecClientVerDisallowed 0x000004DF The server requires encryption, but the client is not encrypted and the client does not support receiving error code ecNotEncrypted being returned by the server.
-See section 3.1.9 for details about which client versions do not support receiving error code ecNotEncrypted.
-The client version has been blocked by the administrator. ecLoginFailure 0x80040111 Server is unable to log in user to the mailbox or public folder database. ecUnknownUser 0x000003EB The server does not recognize the szUserDN as a valid enabled mailbox.
+The client attempts the call again with new binding handle that is encrypted. ecClientVerDisallowed 0x000004DF 1.
+The server requires encryption, but the client is not encrypted and the client does not support receiving error code ecNotEncrypted being returned by the server.
+See section 3.1.4.11.3 and section 3.2.4.1.3 for details about which client versions do not support receiving error code ecNotEncrypted.
+2. The client version has been blocked by the administrator. ecLoginFailure 0x80040111 Server is unable to log in user to the mailbox or public folder database. ecUnknownUser 0x000003EB The server does not recognize the szUserDN as a valid enabled

+Name Value Meaning mailbox.
 For more details, see [MS-OXCSTOR] section 3.1.4.1. ecLoginPerm 0x000003F2 The connection is requested for administrative access, but the authentication context associated with the binding handle does not have enough privilege. ecVersionMismatch 0x80040110 The client and server versions are not compatible.
 The client protocol version is older than that required by the server. ecCachedModeRequired 0x000004E1 The server requires the client to be running in cache mode.
-See section $3.1.9$ for details about which client versions understand this error code. ecRpcHttpDisallowed 0x000004E0 The server requires the client to not be connected via RPC/HTTP.
-See section $3.1.9$ for details about which client versions understand this error code. ecProtocolDisabled 0x000007D8 The server disallows the user to access the server via this protocol interface.
+See section 3.2.4.1.3 for details about which client versions understand this error code. ecRpcHttpDisallowed 0x000004E0 The server requires the client to not be connected via RPC/HTTP.
+See section 3.1.4.11.3 for details about which client versions understand this error code. ecProtocolDisabled 0x000007D8 The server disallows the user to access the server via this protocol interface.
 This could be done if the user is only capable of accessing their mailbox information through a different means (for example, Webmail, POP, IMAP, and so on).
-See section 3.1.9 for details about which client versions understand this error code.
+See section 3.1.4.11.3 for details about which client versions understand this error code.